Testing by Betting while Borrowing and Bargaining: Adding borrowing to testing by betting

-In the standard setup of game-theoretic statistics, bets are offered to a statistician to test the verity of a null hypothesis \citep{shafer2021testing}.
-Before each outcome is revealed, the statistician places an arbitrary fraction of their wealth to bet on its value, at odds specified by the null hypothesis.
-The total wealth of the gambler can be interpreted as the amount of \emph{evidence} available against the null.
+Let us start with the standard sequential testing-by-betting setup without borrowing.
+Two players, Casino\footnote{This player is referred to as \emph{Forecaster} in Shafer's original writings, but we shall later see that it is conceptually much more convenient to use Casino as the analogy in our work.} and Statistician are involved in a game, where Casino offers bets to Statistician to test the verity of a null hypothesis.
+Before each {random} outcome is revealed, Statistician places their wealth on the outcome, at odds specified by the null hypothesis.
+The total wealth of Statistician after one or more rounds of betting can be interpreted as the amount of \emph{evidence} gathered against the null.
+This is often referred to as ``testing by betting'', and the corresponding sequential testing paradigm usually involves a nonnegative martingale or, more generally, a nonnegative supermartingale (``NSM'' for short) denoting the sequential wealth evolution.
+We rephrase and slightly generalize the ``testing protocols'' of \citet[Section 4.1]{shafer2021testing} via the following definition.

-In particular, we consider the mean estimation set-up studied by various authors including \citet[Section 3]{shafer2005probability} and \cite{waudby2024estimating}, where there is an infinite sequence of bounded random variables with a common conditional mean $\mu$.
-We are chiefly concerned with the special case where these random variables are coin tosses; that is, they are i.i.d.\ drawn from some distribution on $\{ \pm 1 \}$.
-The fairness of the coin, $H_0: \mu = 1/2$, is to be tested.
-Extending our exposition to the general bounded case with a common conditional mean is straightforward.